 Each student is expected to pay attention to and adhere to the rules governing our visits to the National Parks and National Forests.
+Shoes are required for all hikes (no barefeet hiking).

 We strongly suggest you do not keep large amounts of money in your cabin.
 You may consider opening a checking/savings account at any of the local banks.